-If you’re renovating your bathroom, you may want to consider a pop up sink stopper.
-As part of the bathroom sink plumbing, it’s an easy feature to install and can help save on your water bill.
+If you’re doing a full renovation on your bathroom and you’re putting in a whole new sink with new fixtures, you may want to consider the benefits of a pop up sink stopper.
+Not only are they more sanitary than a traditional sink plug, they’re also much harder to lose.
+And as part of your bathroom sink’s plumbing, it’s an easy feature to install and can help save on your water bill.

 The term sink stopper typically refers to a stopper (or plug) that is built into the bathroom sink drain assembly.
-Although, the term can also apply to other types of attached and unattached drain plugs, including bathtub drain stoppers and kitchen sink stoppers.
-There are various styles and types of pop up sink stoppers, including some simple push drain stoppers and others with pull up handles.
+But, the term can also apply to other types of attached and unattached drain plugs, including the ones in the bathtub and in the kitchen sink.
+These handy little features come in various styles and designs, including some simple push button drain stoppers and others with pull up handles.
 Some common types of tub stoppers include a toe touch bathtub stopper and a trip lever stopper.
-Sink stoppers (drain stoppers) typically have a simple assembly that requires little maintenance and can be removed and replaced when need be.
+Sink stoppers typically have a simple assembly that requires little maintenance and can be removed and replaced when need be.